pavannayak9398/Data-Cleaning-Visualization-Analysis/README.md

  	-Heatmaps

-   -Explore how these visualizations reveal hidden patterns and trends.
+6. Explore how these visualizations reveal hidden patterns and trends.

 7. Key Insights & Findings

    -Observations on match strategies, winning patterns, and standout player performances derived from the data.

 # Why This Project?
 This hands-on project helped me enhance my skills in data analysis and storytelling with Python, showcasing the power of data visualization in delivering impactful narratives.